 Some people's symptoms and heart function will improve with proper treatment.
 However, heart failure can be life-threatening.
-It can lead to sudden death.
 People with heart failure may have severe symptoms, and some may require heart transplantation or support with an artificial heart device.

 Preparing for your appointment

 If you think you may have heart failure, or you are worried about your heart failure risk because of other underlying conditions, make an appointment with your family doctor.
 If heart failure is found early, your treatment may be easier and more effective.